liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-The change was made to improve modularity of the dynamic data mapping subsystem.
+This change was made to improve modularity of the dynamic data mapping subsystem.

 ---------------------------------------